LoRA-Mixer: Coordinate Modular LoRA Experts Through Serial Attention Routing: Experiment.

-\textbf{The impact of the RSL. } We study the impact of our proposed RSL loss function on the LoRA-Mixer framework.
-RSL has two major advantages.

-First, it enables routers to achieve global load balancing while maintaining strong input perception, which is a key factor to fully exploit the potential of sparse expert models.
-Second, compared with traditional load balancing loss functions, RSL significantly reduces the amount of training data required for effective router optimization.
+\textbf{The impact of the RSL. } We investigated the impact of our proposed RSL on the LoRA-Mixer.
+RSL offers three key advantages.
+First, it enables routing to achieve global load balancing while maintaining robust input awareness.
+Second, compared to auxiliary losses, RSL requires less training data.
+Finally, routing trained with RSL is completely independent of the original LoRAs training data.

-To verify the first conclusion, we conducted experiments on three tasks: Medical, GSM8K, and HumanEval.
-As shown in Figure~\ref{Expert Activation Comparison_inline}, after using RSL loss, LoRA-Mixer always assigns higher activation weights to experts related to the target task, which reflects the router's strong domain perception and adaptive specialization capabilities.
-In contrast, using only auxiliary loss, the router will evenly distribute experts regardless of the semantics of the input content, which will result in the potential of the relevant experts not being fully developed, causing a performance bottleneck.
+To verify the first conclusion, we conducted experiments on Medical, GSM8K, and HumanEval.
+As shown in Figure~\ref{Expert Activation Comparison_inline}, when using RSL, the router consistently assigns higher activation weights to relevant experts, demonstrating its strong domain awareness and adaptive specialization capabilities.
+In contrast, when using only the auxiliary loss, the router disregards the semantics of the input and evenly distributes experts, resulting in suboptimal performance.

 To support the second conclusion, we analyze the impact of training data size on routing performance.
 Specifically, we construct training sets of different sizes by sampling from a multi-task dataset pool and evaluate the performance on seven benchmark tasks.
 For clarity, we report the average performance over all tasks.